How long does a bank transfer take?

 How long does a pending transaction take?

-Are you worried your money is taking too long to transfer?
-The transaction may be pending from a few moments or hours to 5 or more days, depending on the payment method chosen (SEPA, SWIFT, Faster Payments, etc.).
+The transaction may be pending from a few hours to 5 or more days, depending on the payment method chosen.
 See above to check their standard processing time.
-You can also contact your bank or payment service provider to request a status update on your payment (this, however, may be a paid service).
+You can also contact your bank or payment service provider to request a status update on your payment.

 Can I get my money back from a bank transfer?

-Yes, your payment can be cancelled at your wish if it hasn’t already been processed.
-Contact your bank as soon as possible if you made a payment by mistake or noticed an unauthorised payment.
-Your bank may take a transfer cancellation charge for this service.
+Your online payment can be cancelled at your wish if it hasn’t already been processed.
+Contact your bank as soon as possible if you made a payment by mistake or notice an unauthorised one.

 Improve the speed of your business payments